Who are PolicyMogul?

 Information gathered from this research helped form ideas for the wireframes.

-To better understand the product that was being sold, I was given access to the work in progress prototype, which had been started by a separate agency.
+To better understand the product, I was given access to the beta prototype, which had been started by a separate agency.

 I used this as an opportunity to review the product for the following: